O2 waives the exit fee on death – but the handset debt still stands

 Clearing any remaining account balance takes a little longer – O2 quotes up to 14 days for the balance to be settled and any outstanding statements to be issued.

 If you are transferring the number to a new account, the process also takes within seven working days once the new account is set up.
-You’ll need to complete a new Pay Monthly or Pay As You Go registration first.
+You will need to complete a new Pay Monthly or Pay As You Go registration first.

 A few things can slow the process: